 If you are a Splunk Observability Cloud customer and are not able to see your data in Splunk Observability Cloud, you can get help in the following ways.

 Available to Splunk Observability Cloud customers 🔗

-Available to customers and free trial users 🔗
+Available to prospective customers and free trial users 🔗

 Join the Splunk #observability user group Slack channel to communicate with customers, partners, and Splunk employees worldwide.
-To join, see Get Started with Splunk Community - Chat groups.
+To join, see Chat groups in the Get Started with Splunk Community manual.